akvamalin/real-time-systems/README.md

 ## 1.3 Performance test

 ### Target
-Create 2, 10, 20, 40 Tasks, that wait for a semaphore from the previous task, release a semaphore for the next one and increment a counter.
-Display the number of round trips per second.
+Create 2, 10, 20, 40 Tasks, where each next task waits for its semaphore being posted from the previous task, release a semaphore for the next one and pends its semaphore again.
+The initial tasks displays the number of round trips per second.
-A round trip counts every time when the list of created tasks has been iterated through.
+A round trip increments every time when the list of created tasks has been iterated through.